 If talking informally to the people involved doesn't solve the problem, you could make a formal complaint.
 Most employers and service providers will have a formal complaints procedure explaining how to make a complaint and who to complain to.
 At work, this is usually called a grievance procedure.

 Take legal action

 Be aware that taking legal action can be expensive.
-However, depending on your financial circumstances and the issues involved, you may be eligible for legal aid to cover some or all of the costs.
+However, depending on your financial circumstances and the issues involved, you may be eligible for the Legal Aid scheme.
+This might cover some or all of the costs.

 Sources of specialist advice and support

 Advisory, Conciliation and Arbitration Service (ACAS)